Properties of the gradient squared of the discrete Gaussian free field: Discussion and open questions

 Regarding the convergence of finite-dimensional distributions, Proposition \ref{prop:convWN}, note that this strategy can be generalized to prove convergence to white noise of other families of fields, given the relatively mild conditions that we used from the field in question.
 Among them, one only requires knowledge on bounds of sums of joint cumulants, the existence of an infinite volume measure, and the finiteness of the susceptibility constant.
 Note that similar scaling results were given for random fields on the lattice satisfying the FKG inequality in~\citet{Newman1980Jan}.

 \paragraph*{Acknowledgments}We would like to thank Antal J\'arai for bringing this problem to our attention, sharing his ideas with the authors and for helpful discussions on the topic.
-AC initiated this work at TU Delft funded by grant 613.009.102 of the Dutch Organisation for Scientific Research (NWO).
-RSH was supported by a STAR cluster visitor grant during a visit to TU Delft where part of this work was carried out.
-AR is supported by Klein-2 grant OCENW.KLEIN.083 and did part of the work at TU Delft.
 We would like to thank the participants of the workshop ``Challenges in Probability and Statistical Mechanics'' at the Technion, Haifa, and G\"unter Last for interesting comments and feedback on this work.